 Paul Chesser, BA 94, GrDip 97, is a Concordia University graduate who has served as vice-president of Advancement since December 2018.

-Chesser leads the University Advancement sector, which oversees major giving, planned giving, annual giving, alumni relations, stewardship and advancement communications.
+Chesser leads the Advancement sector, which oversees major giving, planned giving, annual giving, alumni relations and stewardship.

 In partnership with our president, provost, deans and volunteers, Chesser directs the Campaign for Concordia: Next-Gen. Now, the $250-million fundraising effort in support of our 9 Strategic Directions.